kubernetes/test-infra/kettle/OVERVIEW.md

     and `bq load --source_format=NEWLINE_DELIMITED_JSON --max_bad_records={MAX_BAD_RECORDS} k8s-gubernator:build.<table> build_<table>.json.gz schema.json`

 ### Make Json
-`make_json.py` prepares an incremental table to track builds it has emmited to BQ.
+`make_json.py` prepares an incremental table to track builds it has emited to BQ.
 This table is named `build_emitted_<days>` (if days flag passed) or `build_emitted` otherwise. *This is important because if you change the days AND NOT the table being uploaded to, you will get duplicate results.
-If the `--reset_emmited` flag is passed, it will refresh the incremental table for fresh data.
+If the `--reset_emited` flag is passed, it will refresh the incremental table for fresh data.
 It then walks all of the builds to fetch within `<days>` or since epoch if unset, and dumps each as a json object to a build `tar.gz`.

 ### BQ Load
-This step uploads all of the `tar.gz` data to BQ while conforming to the [Schema], this schema must match the defined fields within [BigQuery] (see README for detials on adding fields).
+This step uploads all of the `tar.gz` data to BQ while conforming to the [Schema], this schema must match the defined fields within [BigQuery] (see README for details on adding fields).

 # Stream Results
 After all historical data has been uploaded, Kettle enters a Streaming phase.
 It subscribes to pub-sub results from `kubernetes-jenkins/gcs-changes/kettle` (or the specified GCS subscription path) and listens for events (Jobs completing).
 When a job triggers an event, it: